Experiment: Control of Citrus Gall Wasp 103

 Update December 2019

-The feedback shared by the community, on our social media posts has been very interesting.
+The feedback shared by the community, on my social media posts has been very interesting.
 Some of you indicated that wasps started emerging in late November in 2019.
-Our wasps, and those from many other trees across Melbourne emerged on the 7th December and continued to emerge for the following fortnight.
+My wasps, and those from many other trees across Melbourne emerged on the 7th December and continued to emerge for the following fortnight.

 Based on the last three years of data it looks like the gall wasp emerges over the space of around 3 to 4 weeks in Melbourne, from late November to early December.